 An application for appointment on the Graduate Faculty originates with the faculty of an academic unit and is submitted to the Vice Provost for Academic Affairs and Graduate Studies through the Dean or Department Chair of the unit.
 The graduate Council reviews and takes action on each application.
-To apply for appointment, obtain an application from the Graduate School Dean, Academic Unit Department Chair or download the application form on the Graduate Studies website.
+To apply for appointment, obtain an application from the Graduate School Dean, Academic Unit Department Chair or download the application form on the Graduate a.
+Submit an application form for appointment and a full current vita to the academic unit department chair.
+Other supporting credentials may accompany the application.

+Studies website.